International Foundation Year - Accounting and Finance

 Compulsory

-Additionally, you will gain skills in Microsoft Office (Excel, PowerPoint, etc.), team working, communication, planning and more.
-We will also discuss plagiarism, referencing and professional standard skills throughout the module, so that you receive thorough academic training.
+Additionally, you will gain skills in Microsoft Office (Excel, PowerPoint, etc.), teamwork, communication, planning and more.
+We will also discuss plagiarism, referencing and professional standard skills throughout the module so that you receive thorough academic training.

-• In this module, you will be introduced to the fundamentals of accounting and finance.
+In this module, you will be introduced to the fundamentals of accounting and finance.
 You will explore and analyse different streams of accounting, such as partnership accounts, control accounts, sole trader accounts and accounting systems.
-We introduce professional software to you from the outset, so that by the end of the year, you are proficient in industry standard courses.
+We introduce professional software to you from the outset, so that by the end of the year, you should be proficient in industry-standard courses.

 To solidify your understanding, we test your knowledge through case studies centred around spreadsheet software.